III. Initiating the Student Conduct Process

 If a student refuses transportation, College officials may contact and apprise the student’s parents or guardians of the situation and the student may be removed from campus.

-The possession and use of illegal drugs, including unauthorized possession of prescription drugs is strictly prohibited on campus or at College sponsored events.
+The possession and/or use of drugs deemed illegal in the Commonwealth of Massachusetts and/or by the Federal Government, including unauthorized possession of prescription drugs is strictly prohibited on campus or at College sponsored events.
 Evidence of use of marijuana, identified by the presence of residue, by detection of the odor of marijuana by two staff members, by the presence of drug paraphernalia, or by the indication of attempt to prevent odor and/or smoke to emanate from a room is considered a violation of the Mount Ida College Drug Policy.
 Students may be held accountable for this policy in instances of odor, even if the use of the drug took place off campus.
 Being in the presence of illegal drug is also prohibited and subject to student conduct action.

 The distribution of illegal drugs, including unauthorized distribution of prescription drugs, is strictly prohibited.